jonas1ara/jonas1ara/README.md

 - 🌱 I'm currently learning **PyTorch, LibTorch, Computer Vision, Mojo and [Digital Image Processing](https://github.com/Jonas-Lara/DIP)**

-- 🎥 I'm in love with .NET, its speed to program on it and its speed to execute

 - 🙋🏽‍♂️ I have a [YOUTUBE](https://www.youtube.com/@Jonas-1ara) channel in **SPANISH** where I explain [algorithms](https://github.com/Jonas-Lara/Rock-Lee) and more!

 - 📝 I regularly write articles about what I learn Maths, CS, AI and Psicology on [medium](https://medium.com/@jonas_lara)

+- 🎥 I'm in love with .NET, its speed to program on it and its speed to execute, C# is great but F# is ahead of it's time

 - ✍🏽 Every day I make an effort to understand mathematics